 Owners of Motorized Two-Wheeled Vehicles are required to purchase and display a Permit and must park in designated parking areas for Motorized Two-Wheeled Vehicles.
-No person shall park a Motorized Two-Wheeled Vehicle in any area of campus_Campus_not designated as Motorized Two-Wheeled Vehicles parking, unless permit requirements are not in effect.
+No person shall park a Motorized Two-Wheeled Vehicle in any area of Campus not designated as Motorized Two-Wheeled Vehicles parking.
 Motorized Two-Wheeled Vehicles may park at metered spaces upon activation of the meter.
 In parking lots, Motorized Two-Wheeled Vehicles are required to park in designated Motorized Two-Wheeled Vehicle parking areas with the appropriate permit.